 - 40 mls Vinegar and 1 Tablespoon Salt

-- Heat the whey to near boiling point – about 95 degrees celcius
+- Heat the whey to near boiling point – about 95 degrees celcius (need a digital thermometer)

 - Turn off heat and add Vinegar and Salt

 - Stir to combine with slotted ladle